Brensley/WVD-CI-CD/crossplane-bcp/README.md

 # Crossplane BCP Deployment

-This directory contains the files and folder structure for deploying the Base Cluster Platform (BCP) and JCP clusters using Crossplane.
-The flow follows the diagrams provided and uses a GitLab CI pipeline to build and push Crossplane packages.
+This directory houses the resources required to build and deploy the Base Control Plane (BCP) and the downstream JCP using Crossplane.
+The folder structure mirrors the flow diagrams described in the architecture documentation.

 ```
 crossplane-bcp/
+├── ARCHITECTURE.md           # High level architecture overview
 ├── build/
-│   ├── providerConfigs/      # Crossplane provider and provider configs
+│   ├── providerConfigs/      # Crossplane providers and configs
 │   └── services/             # Configuration services bundled as xpkg
 ├── config-bundle/            # Bundle combining services and providers
 ├── functions/